LeetLLM

 The Chinchilla reallocation (2022)

-Imagine two fulfillment teams get the same budget.
-Team A builds a large automated hub but can only process a thin sample of orders.
-Team B builds a modest hub but processes a much richer, higher-quality order history.
+Two training teams get the same compute budget.
+Team A trains a much larger model on a thin token budget.
+Team B trains a smaller model on a much richer token budget.
 Which system performs better?
 DeepMind ran this experiment with AI models, and the results changed how teams thought about model size.

-Hoffmann et al. at DeepMind [2] challenged the Kaplan prescription by training over 400 models ranging from 70M to over 16B parameters on 5B to 500B tokens.
+Hoffmann et al. at DeepMind [2]Reference 2Training Compute-Optimal Large Language Models.https://arxiv.org/abs/2203.15556 challenged the Kaplan prescription by training over 400 models ranging from 70M to over 16B parameters on 5B to 500B tokens.
 Their central finding was that the Kaplan allocation had underestimated the value of data.

 Why did two careful studies disagree so sharply?
 Later analysis traced the gap to methodology rather than a new law of transformers.
-Porian et al. [4] reproduce Kaplan-style scaling experiments and identify three contributors: omitting final decoding-layer computation, an excessively long fixed warmup for small models, and optimizer hyperparameters that weren't tuned as a function of scale.
+Porian et al. [4]Reference 4Resolving Discrepancies in Compute-Optimal Scaling of Language Modelshttps://arxiv.org/abs/2406.19146 reproduce Kaplan-style scaling experiments and identify three contributors: omitting final decoding-layer computation, an excessively long fixed warmup for small models, and optimizer hyperparameters that weren't tuned as a function of scale.
 Correcting those factors produces close agreement with the Chinchilla allocation; their experiments also find that tailored learning-rate decay isn't the central explanation.
-The lesson is that a scaling exponent is only as trustworthy as its compute accounting and fitting procedure.
+A scaling exponent is only as trustworthy as its compute accounting and fitting procedure.

 Chinchilla-optimal training